therealbstern/apcupsd/doc/manual/manual.rst

     configuration option allows you to define the directory where the CGI programs will be installed.
 The default is /etc/apcupsd, which is probably not what you want.
---with-css-dir=path  This option allows you
-    to specify where you want apcupsd to put the Cascading Style Sheet that goes with the multimoncss.cgi CGI program.
 --enable-apcsmart  Turns on generation of the APC Smart driver (default).
 --enable-dumb  Turns on generation of the dumb signalling driver code (default).
 --enable-usb   Turns on generation of the USB driver code.
 By default this is disabled.